-Neri Oxman combines breakthroughs in materials science (such as 3D printing) with design principles found in nature.
-Imagine a skyscraper made with concrete that can breathe and grow and “think,” or a chair that moves with your body.
-Buoyed by boundless enthusiasm, Oxman’s talks are obstensibly about what is possible when you mix art and science; but really they’re about possibility itself.
+Neri Oxman combines breakthroughs in materials science (such as 3D printing) with design principles found in nature—for instance, a concrete skyscraper that can breathe and grow and “think.”
+Buoyed by boundless enthusiasm, Oxman’s talks are ostensibly about what is possible when you mix art and science; but really they’re about possibility itself.

 Welcome to the world of Neri Oxman, an award-winning designer who looks to nature for practical design solutions.
 In jaw-dropping discussions of her work, Oxman opens a vista onto a lush, wondrous, and sustainable future within reach—one where technology and nature live in harmony.
-Featured on the cover of Fast Company's 100 Most Creative People in Business issue (2009), Oxman transcends the boundaries between art, science and environmentalism.
+In 2018, Oxman was named a recipient of the prestigious National Design Award.
+Known as the Oscars of the design world, and presented by Cooper Hewitt, Smithsonian Design Museum, the Award “celebrates design as a vital humanistic tool in shaping the world.”
+Her work transcends the boundaries between art, science and environmentalism.

 Oxman was named to ICON’s list of the top 20 most influential architects to shape our future, and was selected as one of the 100 most creative people by Fast Company.
 She was named a “Revolutionary Mind” by SEED Magazine and was included in Esquire’s Best and Brightest.
-In 2015 she has been named to ROADS’ 100 Global Minds: The Most Daring Cross-Disciplinary Thinkers in the World.
-Her work has been exhibited at MoMA (NYC) and is part of the museum's permanent collection.
 In 2012 the Centre Georges Pompidou Museum (Paris, France) acquired her works for its permanent collection.
 Other permanent collections include SFMOMA, the Cooper Hewitt Smithsonian Design Musuem (NYC), the Smithsonian Institute (Washington, DC), Musuem of Fine Arts (Boston, MA), Museum of Science (Boston, MA), FRAC Collection (Orleans, France), and more.
 She is included in prestigious private collections and has received numerous awards including a 40 Under 40 Building Design + Construction Award, a Graham Foundation Carter Manny Award, the International Earth Award for Future-Crucial Design, and a METROPOLIS Next Generation Award.
 Most recently, in 2014 Oxman has won the Vilcek Prize in Design, the Carnegie's Pride of America Award, and Boston Society of Architects Women in Design Award.
 She has been written about in The New York Times, The Wall Street Journal, WIRED, Fast Company, The Boston Globe and more.

 Neri Oxman received her PhD in design computation as a Presidential Fellow at MIT, where she coined the term Material Ecology to describe her research area.
 Prior to MIT she earned her diploma from the Architectural Association (RIBA 2 Hons) after attending the Faculty of Architecture and Town Planning at the Technion Israel Institute of Technology (Hons), and the Department of Medical Sciences at the Hebrew University in Jerusalem.